 I’m usually allowed to put out up to two bags of non-recyclable waste every two weeks.
 Does this limit still apply or can I put out more bags?

 Yes, this limit still applies.

-We are continuing to collect all your waste and recycling from your kerbside as usual, on your regular collection day – including food waste recycling, dry recycling (such as cardboard, paper, glass, plastics and cans), hygiene waste (such as nappies and incontinence products) and non-recyclable waste – except for garden waste – therefore you should not need to put out any more waste and recycling than normal.
+We are continuing to collect all your waste and recycling from your kerbside as usual, on your regular collection day.
+Including food waste recycling, dry recycling (such as cardboard, paper, glass, plastics and cans), hygiene waste (such as nappies and incontinence products) and non-recyclable waste.
+Therefore you should not need to put out any more black bag waste than normal.

 The collection rounds are already running at maximum capacity.
 If some residents place out additional bags, we will not be able to finish collection rounds and bags will be left.

 If you use black bags to put out your non-recyclable waste, please remember to use ‘normal size’ bags.
-A small number of residents are using large wheelie bin-size bags, but these become too heavy for our collection crews to lift safely when full, which means we’re unable to collect them.
+Some residents are using large wheelie bin-size bags, but these become too heavy for our collection crews to lift safely when full, which means we’re unable to collect them.
 You can purchase ‘normal size’ or “medium size” black bags or “refuse sacks” from your local supermarket.